puppetlabs/puppetlabs-stdlib/README.md

     ['a', 'b', 'c'].filter |$pos, $val | { $pos != 1 } # returns ['a', 'c']
     ['a', 'b', 'c', 'd'].filter |$pos, $val | { $pos % 2 != 0 } # returns ['b', 'd']

-Or if you want a delete from the beginning or the end of the array, use the slice operator `[ ]`:
+Or, if you want to delete from the beginning or the end of the array — or from both ends at the same time — use the slice operator `[ ]`:

     $array[0, -1] # the same as all the values
     $array[2, -1] # all but the first 2 elements